egouldo/EcoConsPreReg/analysis/preregistration_template.md

 Ecology and Conservation Modelling Preregistration Template – DRAFT
 ================
-Elise Gould, Add your name here if you edit or make comments on this document,TBD:workshop collaborators
+Elise Gould, Megan Good, TBD:workshop collaborators
 19 May, 2020

 # About this template